White Tea

 Silver Needles (from $11) — pure tea buds, light and naturally sweet.
 The most delicate white tea we carry.

-Wild White Peony 2025 ($29) — buds and first leaves from wild tea trees in Fuding.
-Fuller flavour than Silver Needles with a floral quality.
+Wild White Peony 2025 ($29) — buds and first leaves from wild-growing tea bushes in Fuding.
+Fuller than Silver Needles, with a floral quality and sweet aftertaste.

 Gardenia White Tea ($25) and Rose Mandarin White ($35) — blended white teas with floral and citrus additions.